Saturday, April 25, 2026

 A decade later, when Alaska was given its own district, Forester William B. Greeley made the same argument in starker terms: roughly ninety-five percent of the day-to-day business on the National Forests should never need to leave the territory in which the land sits.
 That ratio has not changed because of email or videoconferencing.
 Timber sale layout, fire response, range allotments, recreation permits, tribal consultation, scoping with adjacent communities under the National Environmental Policy Act — the work still happens on the ground, and the people authorized to sign decisions still need to be reachable by the people affected by them.

-Every reorganization the Forest Service has done since — the 1914 creation of the Eastern District, the 1921 separation of Alaska, the 1928 and 1934 reshaping of the Lake States and Southern regions, the 1943 boundary moves around the Colville National Forest, even Lyndon Johnson’s 1965 elimination of Region 7 in the name of federal efficiency — has moved authority closer to the resource, not farther from it.
-When Region 7 was dissolved, its forests went to Atlanta and Milwaukee, both of which were closer to the affected lands than Upper Darby, Pennsylvania had been.
-A consolidation in Salt Lake City would be the first major reorganization in the agency’s history to invert that logic.
+Every reorganization the Forest Service has done since — the 1914 creation of the Eastern District, the 1921 separation of Alaska, the 1928 and 1934 reshaping of the Lake States and Southern regions, the 1943 boundary moves around the Colville National Forest, even Lyndon Johnson’s 1965 elimination of Region 7 in the name of federal efficiency — has been an adjustment within the regional system, not a dissolution of it.
+Boundaries moved, headquarters relocated, regions merged, but the principle held: multiple regional centers, each embedded in the lands and communities they served.
+A consolidation in Salt Lake City would be the first major reorganization in the agency’s history to abandon that principle altogether.

 Why location is not a neutral question

-Any agency headquartered in a regional capital absorbs the political and civic norms of that capital.
+Any agency headquartered in a regional capital also absorbs the political and civic norms of that capital.
 This is not unique to Utah.
 A Forest Service centered in Sacramento would absorb California’s land-use politics; one in Austin would absorb Texas’s; one in Atlanta or Portland or Albuquerque, others again.
 The leadership pool, the local press relationships, the incidental conversations at civic events — all of it tilts toward the politics of the host city.
-The current arrangement, with nine regional offices and a national headquarters in Washington, was specifically designed so that no single regional culture would set the tone for the whole system, which spans Puerto Rico, the southeastern hardwoods, the Lake States, Appalachia, the Pacific Northwest, California, the Southwest, and Alaska.

 You can call this a feature or a bug depending on where you stand.
 But you cannot call it neutral.